mernaayman99/optimize-spark-performance-and-throughput/module-3-sla-tuning/README.md

 |Experiment 1  | 68s      |❌ No     |
 |Experiment 2  | 54s      |❌ No     |

+Spark UI metrics are used as evidence—not assumptions.

 # By the end of Module 3, learners will be able to:

-- Tune Spark jobs with SLA goals in mind
+-Tune Spark jobs with SLA goals in mind
+- Identify which configuration changes actually matter
-- Defend configuration choices using metrics
+- Defend tuning decisions using Spark UI metrics
-- Avoid over-provisioning as a default solution
+- Avoid blindly adding resources
 - Think like production-focused Spark engineers

 # Key Takeaway

 Meeting an SLA is not about making Spark “as fast as possible.”

-It is about making it predictably fast enough—with evidence, control, and discipline.
+It’s about making it predictably fast enough, using:

+- Evidence
+- Controlled experiments
+- Clear trade-off analysis

 # How This Module Feeds the Course-End Project